oliverychen/oliverychen.github.io/pages/publications/index.md

 ## Book Chapters

+- Critical boundary renement in a group sequential trial when the primary endpoint data accumulate faster than the secondary endpoint. **ICSA Book Series in Statistics**. **Springer.** Gou and **Chén**.
+2018.

 - An Application of Unsupervised Learning Methods to Proteomic Data from Colon Cancer. **Contemporary Topics in Mathematics and Statistics with Applications**, Chapter 9 (1): 170-184.
 Dasgupta, N., **Chén O. Y.** Basu, R., and Daoud S.S.
 2013. <a href="{{ site.baseurl }}/files/doc/Dasgupta_and_Chen_Chapter.pdf"><font color="#1122CC">[Chapter]</font></a>